BrandonWarrior/Elland-Road-Leeds/README.md

 - The other navigation links are to the right: Home, Matchday Memories, Gallery, which links to different pages within the project.

+- For mobile devices I added a menu icon which when clicked will open a dropdown menu of the navigation links to save space on mobile screens.

 - The navigation is in a google font with a background color of blue #0000FF that contrasts with the text color of yellow #FFFF00.

 -  The navigation tells the name of the website and makes the different sections of infomation easy to find.